Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars

 To confirm that these results are due to approximate scars, we consider a deformation of the PXP model~\cite{Choi2019,Khemani2019,Bull2020} for which QMBSs assume a nearly exact form:

 At the optimal coupling strength $J_\mathrm{d}\!=\!0.051(\phi^{d-1}\!+\!\phi^{1-d})^{-2}$, with $\phi=(1+\sqrt{5})/2$, the scar subspace contains $L+1$ eigenstates that are almost perfectly decoupled from the thermal bulk of the spectrum~\cite{Choi2019}.
-This DPXP model indeed behaves similarly to the exact scars in the SCL model with $J_{\mathrm{x},j}\!=\!0$, e.g., the imbalance decay coefficient $\beta$ exhibits a similar power-law dependence on $\gamma$ in both cases.
-The similarity extends to the Liouvillean spectra, as the DPXP model also exhibits LPTS breaking for infinitesimal $\gamma$, see SM~\cite{SM}.
+This DPXP model indeed behaves similarly to the exact scars in the CL model with $J_{\mathrm{x},j}\!=\!0$, e.g., the imbalance decay coefficient $\beta$ exhibits a similar power-law dependence on $\gamma$ in both cases.
+The similarity extends to the Liouvillian spectra, as the DPXP model also exhibits a spectral transition for infinitesimal $\gamma$~\cite{SM}.

 \beginsupplement

 \pagenumbering{arabic}

 \onecolumngrid